groldan/geoserver_cluster_rest_test/README.md

 	* For each cluster member:
 		* Verify that the feature type contains the expected number of attributes through the REST API
 		* Verify that the feature type contains the expected number of attributes through a WFS DescribeFeatureType request
+		* Verify that WFS GetFeature works
 	* Restore the original attributes, possibly in different order than the native one
 	* For each cluster member:
 		* Verify that the feature type contains the expected number of attributes through the REST API
 		* Verify that the feature type contains the expected number of attributes through a WFS DescribeFeatureType request
+		* Verify that WFS GetFeature works
 * Delete the layer, feature type, datastore, and workspace

 The above steps are performed concurrently by a configured number of threads and up to a configured total number of executions.